binbinsh/hugo-paperink/.github/PULL_REQUEST_TEMPLATE.md

 ## READ BEFORE OPENING A PR

-Thank you for contributing to hugo-PaperMod!
+Thank you for contributing to hugo-PaperInk!
 Please fill out the following questions to make it easier for us to review your changes.
 You do not need to check all the boxes below.

-**NOTE**: PaperMod does not have any external dependencies fetched from 3rd party CDN servers.
+**NOTE**: PaperInk does not have any external dependencies fetched from 3rd party CDN servers.
 However we do have custom Head/Footer extender templates which you can use to add those to your website. https://github.com/adityatelange/hugo-PaperMod/wiki/FAQs#custom-head--footer